 Previously, it was considered a normal part of the ageing process, however, it now understood to be both preventable and treatable.
 The best way to address osteoporosis is to prevent it happening altogether thereby reducing the risk of fracture.

-Osteoporotic fractures are those that occur under slight amounts of stress that would not normally lead to fractures in non-osteoporotic people.
-Typical fractures occur in the vertebral column, hip and wrist.
-More women suffer from osteoporosis than men due to the role of hormones in bone health.
+Fractures as a result of osteoporosis are known as osteoporotic fractures and happen as the result of slight amounts of stress that would not normally lead to fractures in non-osteoporotic people.
+Often these fractures occur in in the vertebral column, hip and wrist.
+It is more common for women to suffer from osteoporosis because of the role that hormones play in bone health.

 - Advanced age

 - Thyroxine excess (overactive thyroid; over-treatment with thyroxine)

 - Low calcium, vitamin D and vitamin K2

 - Medications that interfere with mineral absorption from the diet, such as antacids and proton pump inhibitors.

 - Osteopenia is a condition that can lead to osteoporosis due to reduced bone mineral density.
 However, not every person diagnosed with osteopenia will develop osteoporosis.

 Hormones play a key part in the development and protection of bones and therefore treatment with hormones can be a key factor in the prevention and treatment of osteoporosis.